Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `vector_y [<variable>]`

-If <variable> specified then set vector_y to be its Y component.
+If &lt;variable&gt; specified then set vector_y to be its Y component.

 ## `vector_z`